440 Huntington Avenue

-Catherine is the Managing Director for the Align Master’s Program at Northeastern University.
+Catherine is the Associate Dean for Strategic Partnerships at Khoury College.
 Align provides a direct path to a Master’s in Computer Science for non-computer science majors and people without programming experience.
-Prior to assuming this role, Catherine was Executive Vice President at Root Capital, a social enterprise that provides financing and advisory services to rural businesses in Latin America, Africa, and Asia.
+Prior to working at Khoury, Catherine was Executive Vice President at Root Capital, a social enterprise that provides financing and advisory services to rural businesses in Latin America, Africa, and Asia.
 In that position, she was responsible for fundraising, impact investing and communications.
 At Root Capital, Catherine also played a leadership role in developing the Women in Agriculture Initiative, which has invested in more than one hundred gender-inclusive businesses across the globe.

 Before that, Catherine spent ten years in the community development financial institution (CDFI) industry, at the Nonprofit Finance Fund and at Seedco, financing and consulting to leading social change organizations.

 Catherine holds a bilingual MBA from the Instituto de Estudios Superiores de la Empresa (IESE) in Barcelona, Spain, and a B.A. in ancient Greek from Wellesley College.
 She serves on the boards of The Partnership for Gender Equity and Criterion Institute.

 - Bilingual MBA, Instituto de Estudios Superiores de la Empresa (IESE) – Barcelona, Spain